If a students fails to pass a portion of their course, Navarro is happy to offer the following as credit recovery options.

 DELTA

-DELTA is an academic program available to students who are currently enrolled at Navarro.
-The DELTA Program provides individualized, self-paced instruction that will help students earn academic credits and graduate from high school.
-The DELTA program is offered within a scheduled class during the school day where students work at their own pace to complete course curriculum meeting the State of Texas Essential Knowledge and Skills (TEKS) requirements for courses they previously failed or need to take.
+The DELTA Program is an academic option for students currently enrolled at Navarro, offering individualized, self-paced instruction to help students earn credits and graduate on time.
+Courses are completed during a scheduled class period, allowing students to work at their own pace while meeting the Texas Essential Knowledge and Skills (TEKS) requirements for courses they have previously failed or need to take.

-Twilight Evening School provides high school students the opportunity to regain lost credits during the extended hours of 4:30pm to 7:30pm, Monday through Thursday.
-Students have the opportunity to recapture credits using on-line or teacher-led instruction classes.
+Twilight Evening School gives high school students the opportunity to regain lost credits during extended hours, Monday through Thursday, 4:30 PM to 7:30 PM.
+Students can complete courses through online or teacher-led instruction.

-• Prepare for standardized tests (i.e., EOC preparation classes)
+Prepare for standardized tests, including EOC preparation classes.

 Yearlong Averaging